tw4l/brunnhilde/README.md

 ### HFS-formatted disk images

 **Important note: unhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
 Be sure that you have the [latest version](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
-On Bitcurator, this must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.**
+In Bitcurator 1.7.106+, this issue is fixed in the standard installation.**

 In this patched release, unhfs.sh is renamed to unhfs (without a file extension).
 If file /usr/share/hfsexplorer/bin/unhfs.sh (with file extension) exists in your system, you must update HFSExplorer with the version linked above.

-In order to continue using the HFSExplorer GUI in Bitcurator after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:
+In Bitcurator Versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
+In order to continue using the HFSExplorer GUI in Bitcurator versions before 1.7.106 after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:

 `/usr/share/hfsexplorer/bin/./hfsexplorer %F`